n8ta/Herpetology/README.md

 - Taxon is the general term for domain,kindgom,phylum,class,family,order,genus,species, and the plural is taxons

 # Todo:
+- Fix reports being for incorrect photos / species on learning page
 - Competitive mode tooltips
 - Learning mode tooltips
 - Learning mode reports